Curtin University: Perth and regional WA

+During the 2016 public art festival, 16 different Australian and international artists took part in painting eight buildings on the Bentley campus with murals.

-Curtin operated a campus in the suburb of Joondalup, which opened in 1994.It was operated in conjunction with the Australian Institute for University Study.The campus was closed around 2005.
+Curtin operated a campus in the suburb of Joondalup, which opened in 1994.
+It was operated in conjunction with the Australian Institute for University Study.
+The campus was closed around 2005.
 After being abandoned for several years it is now used for North Metropolitan TAFE campus.

 Exploration Geophysics and Petroleum Engineering are at the co-location research facilities of the Australian Resources Research Centre (ARRC), which also houses offices of CSIRO Earth Science and Resource Engineering and National Measurement Institute.
 The ARRC is in the Technology Park Bentley, adjacent to the main Bentley campus.
 Some university staff, researchers and students on practicum work in other locations, such as the Oral Health Centre of WA (OHCWA) in Nedlands and at Royal Perth Hospital, amongst other organisations.

 Curtin has two bus stations, connected to the Transperth public transport network.
 The stations are also linked to the Mandurah railway line's Canning Bridge Station by a shuttle bus service.
 Curtin also has an internal bus network trialling autonomous buses on campus.
+Curtin Central bus station, an additional transport hub connected to the existing station on Hayman Road, opened in February 2019.
+Funded by Curtin University and the Public Transport Authority, the new station was built with the aim of improving connectivity.
+The bus station can accommodate up to 80 bus services.

 Curtin has campuses outside Perth, the largest being the Western Australian School of Mines at Kalgoorlie, and a number of micro-campuses in Esperance, Margaret River, Geraldton, and elsewhere.
 Nursing is the only course offered in Geraldton.
 The Muresk Institute at Northam left Curtin in 2012.